Code for Leasing Business Premises in England and Wales 2007

 Check that the lease requires the landlord to bear the service charge costs for any unlet units at the building.

-The Lease Code 2007 states that tenants' repairing obligations should be appropriate to the length of the term and the condition of the premises at the start of the lease.
+The Landlord Code states that tenants' repairing obligations should be appropriate to the length of the term and the condition of the premises at the start of the lease.

 The Occupier's Guide recommends instructing surveyors to prepare a formal photographic schedule of condition to record the state of the premises at the beginning of the lease.
 The Occupier's Guide does not state which party should bear the cost of preparing a schedule of condition.